 PFL has a food products processing factory on the outskirts of Narok town which is surrounded by one of the largest wheat growing areas in Kenya and operates a major distribution depot in Gisenyi on the shores of Lake Kivu in North Western Rwanda.
 This depot serves markets in the Democratic Republic of Congo (DRC), Central Africa Republic (CAR), Cameroon as well as Rwanda.
 The official language in the Central African countries is French and PFL has to consider this fact in branding and labelling its products.
-While Kenya and Rwanda enjoy political stability and increasing gross domestic However, recent World Bank projections indicate fair rates of economic growth in the next ten years.
-All the East and Reproductions and telecompositions are the second political instability in one form or another.

-Central African countries enjoy low labour costs.
-In terms of infrastructure development.
-Kenno and Boundary and telecompositions. roads, power and telecommunications networks.
+While Kenya and Rwanda enjoy political stability and increasing gross domestic product (GDP) growth rates, the Central African countries have encountered political instability in one form or another.
+However, recent World Bank projections indicate fair rates of economic growth in the next ten years.
+All the East and portional African countries enjoy low labour costs.
+In terms of infrastructure development, Kenya and Rwanda enjoy goget roads, power and telecommunications networks.
 Some of the other countries do not have well developed infrastructure, but they have been working with the Chinese government to address this challenge.